Nikephoros II Phokas: Assassination

 The plot to assassinate Nikephoros began when he dismissed Michael Bourtzes from his position following his disobedience in the siege of Antioch.
 Bourtzes was disgraced, and he would soon find an ally with whom to plot against Nikephoros.
-Towards the end of 965, Nikephoros had John Tzimiskes exiled to eastern Asia Minor for suspected disloyalty, but was recalled on the pleading of Nikephoros' wife, Theophano.
-According to Joannes Zonaras and John Skylitzes, Nikephoros had a loveless relationship with Theophano.
-He was leading an ascetic life, whereas she was secretly having an affair with Tzimiskes.
-Theophano and Tzimiskes plotted to overthrow the emperor.
-On the night of the deed, she left Nikephoros' bedchamber door unlocked, and he was assassinated in his apartment by Tzimiskes and his entourage on 11 December 969.
-He died praying to the mother of God.
-Following his death, the Phokas family broke into insurrection under Nikephoros' nephew Bardas Phokas, but their revolt was promptly subdued as Tzimiskes ascended the throne.
+Towards the end of 965, Nikephoros had John Tzimiskes exiled to eastern Asia Minor for suspected disloyalty, then recalled him upon the intercession of Theophano.
+According to Joannes Zonaras and John Skylitzes, the imperial couple had a loveless relationship: Nikephoros continued his ascetic lifestyle, while Theophano and Tzimiskes pursued a secret affair and plotted to overthrow the emperor.
+On 11 December 969, Tzimiskes and his entourage entered Nikephoros's bedchamber, through a door Theophano had left unlocked, and assassinated him.
+Nikephoros prayed to the Virgin Mary as he died.
+Following his death, the Phokas family broke into insurrection under Nikephoros's nephew Bardas Phokas, but their revolt was promptly subdued as Tzimiskes ascended the throne.

 Legacy

-Nikephoros II on a modern stamp celebrating the 1000th anniversary of the reconquest of Crete.
+Nikephoros II on a modern Greek stamp celebrating the 1000th anniversary of the reconquest of Crete.

 Contemporary descriptions

-The tension between East and West resulting from the policies pursued by Nikephoros may be glimpsed in the unflattering description of him and his court by Bishop Liutprand of Cremona in his Relatio de legatione Constantinopolitana.
-His description of Nikephoros was clouded by the ill-treatment he received while on a diplomatic mission to Constantinople.
+The tension between East and West caused by Nikephoros's policies may be glimpsed in the unflattering description of him and his court in Bishop Liutprand of Cremona's Relatio de legatione Constantinopolitana, a work clouded by the ill-treatment its author received while on a diplomatic mission to Constantinople.
 Nikephoros, a man of war, was not apt at diplomacy.
-To add insult to injury, Pope John XIII sent a letter to Nikephoros while Liutprand was in Constantinople calling Otto I Emperor of Rome and even more insultingly referring to Nikephoros merely as Emperor of the Greeks.
+At the time of the embassy his mood had been worsened by a letter from Pope John XIII, who referred to Otto I as Emperor of Rome and to Nikephoros merely as Emperor of the Greeks.
 Liutprand failed in his goal of procuring an Imperial princess as a wife for Otto's young son, the future emperor Otto II.